mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 This hopefully won't be needed, and I'm actually quite hesitant about introducing it on the principle that it could negatively affect the viewing experience.
 The most important thing is that watching movies with this software *never* feel any less enjoyable than watching them the regular way!

 ## Sentiment Aware Substitution
-A potential problem when substituting a chunk of English speech with a chunk of Chinese speech is that they are saying things that are different, and different in a way which matters (i.e. it's not just that one say's "hello" and the other says "good morning").
+A potential problem when substituting a chunk of English speech with a chunk of Mandarin speech is that they are saying things that are different, and different in a way which matters (i.e. it's not just that one say's "hello" and the other says "good morning").

 It would also mean that you wouldn't substitute a sentence with another sentence which means something very different (thus disrupting the flow of things).
 Such periods of sentiment divergence would need to be replaced in whole such that a transition can then occur where sentiment is shared.
 Consider these sentences which may be said consecutively:
-- in Chinese:
+- in Mandarin:
   - Person1:
     - "What have you been up to?"
   - Person2: